 - Select Clear cache, then confirm by pressing OK if prompted.

-Uninstall & Reinstall the App
+8. Uninstall & Reinstall the App

+Uninstalling and reinstalling the app can reset settings you may have accidentally changed.
 Reinstalling Spotify can also fix compatibility issues you may have missed from your previous installation.

 To do this, simply go to the App or Google Play Store, then uninstall and reinstall the app.

-Revert to an Older Version
+9. Revert to an Older Version

 As a workaround, you may install an older version of Spotify that has already worked for you.
 Doing this ensures you won’t encounter issues as you use the app.
+Here’s how: